 - 1. Place the system board on the palm-rest and keyboard assembly. - 2.
-Replace the two (M2x3) screws that secure the system board to the palm-rest and keyboard assembly. - 3.
-Connect the speaker cable to the system board. - 4.
-Connect the touchpad cable to the system board. - 5.
-Connect the keyboard backlight cable to the system board. - 6.
-Connect the keyboard cable to the system board. - 7.
-Place the USB Type-C port bracket on the system board. - 8.
-Replace the two (M2x3) screws that secure the USB Type-C port bracket to the system board. - 9.
-Adhere the tape that covers the USB Type-C port bracket. - 10.
-Connect the I/O-board cable to the system board and close the latch. - 11.
-Connect the fan cable to the system board. - 12.
-Adhere the mylar that covers the I/O-board cable. - 13.
-Connect the power-adapter port cable to the system board. - 14.
-Connect the display cable to the system board and close the latch. - 15.
-Adhere the transparent tape that secures the display cable to the system board. - 16.
-Push down the right display hinge, and align the screw holes on the display hinge with the screw holes on the system board. - 17.
-Replace the two (M2.5x5) screws that secure the right display hinge to the system board.
+Replace the screw (M2x2) that secures the system board to the palm-rest and keyboard assembly. - 3.
+Replace the screw (M2x3) that secures the system board to the palm-rest and keyboard assembly. - 4.
+Connect the speaker cable to the system board. - 5.
+Connect the touchpad cable to the system board. - 6.
+Connect the keyboard backlight cable to the system board. - 7.
+Connect the keyboard cable to the system board. - 8.
+Place the USB Type-C port bracket on the system board. - 9.
+Replace the two screws (M2x3) that secure the USB Type-C port bracket to the system board. - 10.
+Adhere the tape that covers the USB Type-C port bracket. - 11.
+Connect the I/O-board cable to the system board and close the latch. - 12.
+Connect the fan cable to the system board. - 13.
+Adhere the mylar that covers the I/O-board cable. - 14.
+Connect the power-adapter port cable to the system board. - 15.
+Connect the display cable to the system board and close the latch. - 16.
+Adhere the transparent tape that secures the display cable to the system board. - 17.
+Push down the right display hinge, and align the screw holes on the display hinge with the screw holes on the system board. - 18.
+Replace the two screws (M2.5x5) that secure the right display hinge to the system board.

 - 1. Install the heat sink.

 - 2. Install the display assembly.

-- 3. Install the battery.
+- 3. Install the battery (3-cell or 4-cell).

 - 4. Install the solid-state drive in M.2 slot two.

 - 5. Install the solid-state drive in M.2 slot one.

 - 6. Install the WLAN card.

 - 7. Install the memory module.

 - 8. Install the base cover.

-- 9. Follow the procedure in after working inside your computer.
+- 9. Follow the procedure in After working inside your computer.